nseadlc-2020/package-todo-cli-task/shared/Test.md

 1. Install Node.js: You need to have npm installed in your computer for this problem.
 It comes with Node.js and you can get it by installing Node from https://nodejs.org/en/

+2. Open command prompt and run it as administrator in the folder where all files are present.(To open command prompt as administrator, press `Alt F S A` in the folder where all files are present)

-2. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies

-3. Create symbolic link to the executable file
+4. Create symbolic link to the executable file

    **On Windows:**